ehcloninger/ericcloninger.com/_pages/work.md

 Thank you for taking the time to review my qualifications.
 If you would prefer a resume to this site, you can find a copy [here](/assets/files/portfolio/Eric-Cloninger-Resume.pdf), while my LinkedIn profile is [here](https://www.linkedin.com/in/ericcloninger/).

+**NOTE:** As of April 2023, I've started a new role and I'm not looking for a new role.

 I am interested in a position as a Senior Product Manager, Developer Relations Manager, or other roles requiring a technical background.
 I have more than 30 years of experience in the software industry and a history of delivering and supporting products in these roles.

 For the past 15 years, I&apos;ve been a Senior Product/Project Manager, focused on developer-focused products, developer relations, and mobile devices.
 During this time, I&apos;ve been heavily involved in the Eclipse and Android open-source communities.
 I am a skilled communicator, having authored many technical articles and as a frequent presenter at developer conferences.
 These activities can be seen in the sections below.